 Make sure to ask questions that you are prepared to take action on.
 For example, if you’re including a question about your product quality and your feedback survey shows that the customers are unhappy you should have systems in place to fix or be prepared to fix the problem.
 Customers stay loyal to you if they feel like they have been heard and you are making changes to improve.

-Customizing your CX survey according to your customer interactions is a great way to show your customers that you care about their individual experiences.
+Customizing your Customer experience survey according to your customer interactions is a great way to show your customers that you care about their individual experiences.
 Following the above guidelines will help you strategize your feedback program better to get the maximum responses and maximum value to your customer experience survey.